Find out how one teen's actions led to a tragic story of loss that changed countless lives forever. Click here to view the full 15 minute video.

 Aggressive driving means operating a vehicle in a way that endangers or is likely to endanger people or property.
 Most behaviors associated with aggressive driving are illegal.

 Failing to buckle up contributes to more fatalities than any other traffic-safety-related behavior.
-Not buckling up accounted for 72-nearly one-third-of traffic fatalities in Utah in 2011.
+Of the 217 people killed in Utah in traffic crashes in 2012, 78 drivers and passengers were not restrained.

 Seat belts were designed for adults, not children.
 They can place a young child at risk of serious injury.
 Booster seats elevate the child so that the shoulder belt fits snugly over the middle of the shoulder and the center of the chest; the lap belt fits across the child's upper hips or upper thigh, not the stomach.